 Burners of Off-Specification Used Oil Except for Used Oil They Generate Must:

-- Apply for a NDEQ hazardous waste identification number and file a notification of used oil activities even if they already have an identification number for hazardous waste activities.
+- Apply for a NDEE hazardous waste identification number and file a notification of used oil activities even if they already have an identification number for hazardous waste activities.

-- Provide a one-time written and signed certification that the burner has notified NDEQ and that the burner will burn the used oil only in an industrial furnace, industrial boiler or utility boiler.
+- Provide a one-time written and signed certification that the burner has notified NDEE and that the burner will burn the used oil only in an industrial furnace, industrial boiler or utility boiler.

 - Keep a copy of each invoice of used oil received from marketers for three years.